NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 ## Migration process

-Functionally replaces [Simple Taxonomy](https://github.com/herewithme/simple-taxonomy) so if this is installed, deactivate it first.
+Functionally replaces [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) so if this is installed, deactivate it first.

 If you are an existing user of the Simple Taxonomy plugin as this plugin uses the Simple Taxonomy options data to save setting it up again completely, before starting you can use the Simple Taxonomy export function to first take a copy of your data.

+You should review the parameters to ensure that your needs are correctly set.

 **NB.** The Export/Import functions are not compatible between plugins.
 So you need to use the file with its version of the plugin.